Bortiz25/pet-store-website/README.md

 - audit.ejs
    Includes the audit table for all products.
 - login.ejs/signup.ejs
-    This page includes the form users can submit to create/login to their account
+    This page includes the form users can submit to create/login to their account.
 - products.ejs
    This page contains a grid of available products and code to filter products by tags.
 - shoppingCart.ejs